I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremotetarget-openfilebyname.md

 For more information about the <b>OpenFileByName</b> method and remote I/O targets, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/general-i-o-targets-in-umdf">General I/O Targets in UMDF</a>.

-The following code example creates a remote target object and opens an existing file with read-only access.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |